WE Dial-In-Handset PrototypeF-53635

 Another reported set was marked F 53273 6-59

-It had a full cork pad on the bottom.
+It has a full cork pad on the bottom and no internal ringer.

 |Interior view shows the

 The set was designed to accommodate optional switches for 2 lines and exclusion or hold.